RobFraserCodes/bootcamp-module1-challenge/README.md

 ## Description

 In the modern era, having an accessible website is no longer a luxury but a necessity.
 This project revolved around refactoring an existing webpage for a digital marketing agency, Horiseon, to improve its web accessibility, ensuring that the website is optimized for search engines and is accessible to all users, including those with disabilities.
-The motivation behind this project was to enhance user experience, comply with legal standards, and optimize the site for search engines.
+The motivation behind this project was to enhance user experience, comply with legal standards, and optimise the site for search engines.

 **Live Application Link**: [Horiseon](https://robfrasercodes.github.io/bootcamp-module1-challenge/)